mayur-argade/mayur-argade/README.md

 ### About me -
 👦 I'm junior pursuing py bacholers degree in computer engineering from mumbai university.<br/>
-💻 I am Full-Stack JavaScript Developer with project building experience.<br/>
+💻 I am Full-Stack JavaScript Developer with 1 year of project building experience.<br/>
-👩‍💻 Currently I'm getting my hands dirty trying Machine learning.<br/>
+👩‍💻 Currently I'm getting my hands dirty in Machine learning.<br/>
 ✍ In my free time I do sketching and write blogs. you can checkout my blogs at [Hashnode](https://mayurargade.hashnode.dev/)<br/>
 📝 Have a look at my [resume](https://github.com/mayur-argade/mayur-argade/blob/readme/src/assest/resume.pdf) for more about me. <br/>